madlaxcb/CivitAI-Collection-Downloader/README.md

 This tool came into existence after extensive debugging and "learning experiences."
 I provide it as-is, with no guarantees, maintenance, or commitments.
 If CivitAI breaks it tomorrow, I won’t be offering any assistance.
 That said, it works well on my system and has successfully downloaded thousands of images and a few videos.

-The post functionality is completely untested, but as mentioned above, if anyone encounters issues and submits a fix or a pull request, I’ll approve it.
-However, to be honest, I’ve already used this tool to download the content I needed and may not use it again.

 Most of the original code was generated using Claude Sonnet 3.7.

 This is a modified version based on the original CivitAI Downloader.
 It builds upon the original project’s GUI and adds some new features.
-This version was developed using TRAE and Gemini 3 pro.
+This version was developed using TRAE and Gemini 3 pro,This version is more of a Collection manager than a downloader.
+It should be the final version, as I don't have any further needs or features in mind..

 ## Features